On $(i)$-Curves in Blowups of $\mathbb{P}^r$

 This paper is organized as follows.

-In Section \ref{ChowRingY} we present the main elements needed from the Chow ring $A^*(Y)$ and its intersection form $(-,-)$.
-In Section \ref{standardCremona} we give a straightforward description of the action of the standard Cremona transformations on curve classes $A^{r-1}(Y)$ in Proposition \eqref{CremonaAY}.
+In Section \ref{ChowRingY} we present the main elements needed from the Chow ring $A^*(Y^r_s)$ and its intersection form $(-,-)$.
+In Section \ref{standardCremona} we give a straightforward description of the action of the standard Cremona transformations on curve classes $A^{r-1}(Y^r_s)$ in Proposition \eqref{CremonaAY}.
 Finally in Section \ref{WeylGroupSubsection} we present the Coxeter group theory that results in the basic analysis of the Weyl group.

-This leads us to define the bilinear form $\langle -,-\rangle$ on the curve classes $A^{r-1}(Y)$ and an anticanonical curve class $F \in A^{r-1}$ (meant to be dual in some sense to the anticanonical class $-K_Y \in A^1$) which plays a central role in the analysis.
-We denote the bilinear form induced by the Coxeter group theory on $A^1(Y)$ by $\langle -,-\rangle_1$ (known as the Dolgachev-Mukai pairing) and we exploit both forms systematically.
+This leads us to define the bilinear form $\langle -,-\rangle$ on the curve classes $A^{r-1}(Y^r_s)$ and an anticanonical curve class $F \in A^{r-1}$ (meant to be dual in some sense to the anticanonical class $-K_Y \in A^1$) which plays a central role in the analysis.
+We denote the bilinear form induced by the Coxeter group theory on $A^1(Y^r_s)$ by $\langle -,-\rangle_1$ (known as the Dolgachev-Mukai pairing) and we exploit both forms systematically.
 (For more details, see \cite{DM2}.)

 In Section \ref{gen} we study general properties of $(i)$-curves on an arbitrary smooth variety of dimension $r$, before returning to focus on the $Y^r_s$ case.
-We introduce the concept of \emph{$(i)$-Weyl lines} and their classes to denote curves and classes in the Weyl orbit of a line in $\bbP^r$ through $1-i$ points.
+We introduce the concept of \emph{$(i)$-Weyl lines} and their classes to denote curves and classes in the Weyl orbit of the proper transform of a line in $\bbP^r$ through $1-i$ of the base points.
 We make corresponding definitions of $(i)$-Weyl hyperplanes and observe numerical properties for their classes as well; Corollary \eqref{div} of Section \ref{SectionBasicsCurves} proves that $(i)$-Weyl hyperplanes and $(i)$-divisorial classes are equivalent in $\bbP^r$; this remark extends Nagata's correspondence for divisors from $i=-1$ \cite{DP} to $i=1$.
 Some care must be taken with respect to an assumption of irreducibility for the curves in question; Example \eqref{exp} emphasizes this in the planar case.